livepeer/ui-kit/.github/CONTRIBUTING.md

 ## Running the test suite

-livepeer.js uses a real backend to execute tests.
+Livepeer React uses a real backend to execute tests.
 Add the following to your environment (recommended to use [`direnv`](https://github.com/direnv/direnv)):

 ```bash
 STUDIO_API_KEY=<apiKey>